fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (PostgreSQL DB FriendFeed Clone).md

 To make things easier, I will copy the HTML code from the register form, since it will be very similar to the login form.

-Now let's update the title, the main header and now the form's action URL will be `.login` which it the function we will create.
+Now let's update the title, the main header and now the form's action URL will be `.login` which is the function we will create.
 The username and password fields are the same as well as the CSRF token.
 Finally let's update the button text.
 That's our login form template, so save the file.

 Now let's add the login function on the user views.

 We create the endpoint to be the `/login` URL with the HTTP methods `GET` and `POST`.

-We'll now setup the main variable, which are similar to the registration function, with an error, username, password and a CSRF toker.
+We'll now setup the main variables, which are similar to the registration function, with an error, username, password and a CSRF toker.

 So if the request is a `GET`, we set the session cookie for the CSRF token.
 Let's return the view content with the login template and the necessary context vars so that we can see if the form is working correctly.